oprogramador/github-languages/README.md

-## Most growing languages within last 12 months
+## Most growing languages within last 12 months (considering the amount of all repos and the amount of repos updated recently for a given number of stars)
 <a name="most-growing" />